hsuanchih/SwiftyLeetCode/README.md

 # SwiftyLeetCode

-Solving leetcode problems on the side to keep the mind sharp - starting each problem with a brute force approach & optimize along the way.
+Solving leetcode problems on the side to keep the mind fresh - starting each problem with a brute force approach & optimize along the way.

 ---